medic/cht-docs/content/en/apps/reference/api.md

 autocompletion on fields or dealing with names instead of long, unreadable ids.

 In order to facilitate this process, we have made available a spreadsheet compatible with the `default` configuration of the CHT.
 [Click here](https://docs.google.com/spreadsheets/d/1yUenFP-5deQ0I9c-OYDTpbKYrkl3juv9djXoLLPoQ7Y/copy) to make a copy of the spreadsheet in Google Sheets.
+[A guide]({{< ref "apps/guides/data/users-bulk-load" >}}) on how to import users with this spreadsheet from within the Admin Console is available in case you don't want to interact with this API yourself.

+#### Advanced Usage

+A log entry is created with each bulk import that contains the import status for each user and the import progress status that gets updated throughout the import.
+These entries are saved in the [`medic-logs`]({{< ref "apps/guides/database#medic-logs" >}}) database and you can access them by querying documents with a key that starts with `bulk-user-upload-`.

 #### Headers